CodingDojoDallas/mean_jan_17/README.md

 > “Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.”
 - Eric S. Raymond

+> “You’re building your own maze, in a way, and you might just get lost in it.”
+― Marijn Haverbeke, Eloquent JavaScript: A Modern Introduction to Programming

 ## Setup
  1. Fork this repo to your github account